SurajSulten/rsschool-cv/cv.md

 Tashkent Institute of Finance

 ### Work experience
-1 and a half year worked as a teacher of an English language
+1 year worked as a teacher of an English language

 ### Skills
 _Languages_: English(Upper-intermidiate)